QUALIFICATIONS FOR OFFICE

 - Registered in relation to one parcel of property, even if the individual owns more than one parcel

 - If more than one person owns the property, only one owner may vote.
-A Consent Form must be brought to the voting location, along with proof of ownership.
-Proof of ownership includes but is not limited to:

 - Certificate of title